 The result? a modest 50 litres of grassy cold-pressed, organic, extra virgin olive oil.
 Not much but it’s delicious and will be better still in a month’s time.

-The ratio of oil (litres) to olives (kilos) is normally around 20-25% – so getting 50 litres from just over 180kg of olives was pretty good.
+The ratio of oil (litres) to olives (kilos) is normally around 20-25% – so getting 50 litres from just over 180kg of olives was pretty good we were told.
 Andalucia has had a tough time this year with olives, with the crop down by 40% on last year’s harvest.
 You can read about it here.

 © con jamón spain